 - Alternative D This alternative is based on maintaining a peak flow rate of 1076 mgd from the collection system to Blue Plains.
-Peak flow rates to Complete Treatment would be reduced to 555 mgd for the first 4 hours, 511 mgd for the next 24 hours and 450 mgd thereafter.
+Peak flow rates to Complete Treatment would be reduced to 555 mgd for the first 4 hours and 511 mgd thereafter.
 A tunnel would be constructed between Poplar Point and Blue Plains, and flows exceeding the complete treatment capacity would be diverted to the tunnel.
 The total storage would be 157 mg (126 mg + 31 mg) spread over the Anacostia River tunnels system and the new Blue Plains Tunnel.
 Flow captured in the tunnels would be dewatered through new headworks at Blue Plains for treatment in a new ECF having a capacity of 225 mgd.
 Operating provisions would include arrangements to dewater the tunnels during and following wet weather events and to convey ECF effluent to Outfall 001 and/or to Complete Treatment depending on the capacity available in the Complete Treatment facilities.
-New ENR facilities would be constructed at Blue Plains with capacity to meet the new total nitrogen effluent limit. - Alternative E For this alternative, peak flows to complete treatment would be reduced to 555 mgd for the first 4 hours, 511 mgd for the next 24 hours and 450 mgd thereafter.
+New ENR facilities would be constructed at Blue Plains with capacity to meet the new total nitrogen effluent limit.
+For this alternative, Outfall 001 could be permitted as a CSO bypass or as a CSO outfall. - Alternative E For this alternative, peak flows to complete treatment would be reduced to 555 mgd for the first 4 hours and 511 mgd thereafter.
 The difference in the maximum rate (1076 mgd) entering the headworks and that to be conveyed to complete treatment (555 mgd) would be 521 mgd.
 New ECF would be constructed with this capacity (521 mgd) to handle the reduction in peak flow to complete treatment.
 The facilities to dewater the tunnels system would be located at Poplar Point and would discharge into the existing combined sewers in the area.
 Operating provisions would include arrangements to dewater the tunnels during and following wet weather events.
 Flow control provisions would be needed to assure that dewatering the tunnels when other pumping stations are pumping at peak flow rates would not exceed capacities at Blue Plains.
 Flow treated by the ECF would be discharged from Outfall 001 and/or conveyed to Complete Treatment depending on the capacity available in the Complete Treatment facilities.
 New ENR facilities would be constructed at Blue Plains with capacity to meet the new total nitrogen effluent limit.